Country2000

 - Lyrics reflect Texas pride and local stories.

-✓ Texas country as a Geographical or Cultural Term
+✓ Texas Country as a Geographical or Cultural Term

-Literal meaning
+Literal Meaning

 When Americans talk about “Texas country,” they often mean: